magicleap/developer-portal-docs/docs/api-ref/api/Modules/group___media_player/struct_m_l_media_d_r_m_crypto_input_param.md

 char * algorithm;
 ```

 The cipher mode used for the crypto operation.
-"AES/CBC/NoPadding" is the only supported algorithm now.
+The only supported algorithm now is "AES/CBC/NoPadding".